teambition/timed-queue/README.md

 ### TimedQueue.prototype.queue(queue[, options]) => `Queue` instance

-Return the `queue` object. if the `queue` exists, it will be return, otherwise create and return it.
+Return a `queue` object if one exists.
+Otherwise it creates a `queue` object and return it.
 It is a EventEmitter instance.

-- `queue`: {String} queue's name
+- `queue`: {String} The queue's name
-- `options.count`: {Number} The max jobs count for queue's `getjobs` method.
+- `options.count`: {Number} The maximum job count for queue's `getjobs` method.
 Default to timedQueue's `count`
-- `options.retry`: {Number} Retry time for job, a job that have been actived and has not be ACK in `retry` time will be actived again.
+- `options.retry`: {Number} Retry time for a job.
+A job that has been actived and has not been ACK in `retry` time will be actived again.
 Default to timedQueue's `retry`
-- `options.expire`: {Number} Expire time for job, a job that have been actived and has not be ACK in `expire` time will be remove from queue.
+- `options.expire`: {Number} Expiration time for job.
+A job that has been actived and has not been ACK in `expire` time will be removed from the queue.
 Default to timedQueue's `expire`
-- `options.accuracy`: {Number} accuracy of scanning, Default to timedQueue's `accuracy`
+- `options.accuracy`: {Number} Scanning accuracy, Default to timedQueue's `accuracy`

 ```js
 var eventQueue = timedQueue.queue('event', {retry: 1000, expire: 5000})